volodyasulik/timer-boilerplate/BACKEND.md

-Backend api consists of following endpoints:
+# Backend api consists of following endpoints

 - `GET /<id>` - get the current timer value - returns json with `{ "start": <start timestamp relative to a reference timestamp (in seconds)>, "elapsed": <time elapsed since start (in seconds)> }`
 - `POST /reset/<id>` - reset the timer, returns new timer value - returns json with `{ "start": <start timestamp relative to a reference timestamp (in seconds)>, "elapsed": <time elapsed since start (in seconds)> }`